-GIFTS: Foresight ~ Focus ~ Conscience ~ Task-completion ~ Procrastination alert!
+GIFTS: Foresight ~ Focus ~ Conscience ~ Task-completion ~ Procrastination support system

-THE INTERNAL QUESTIONS: What triggered this feeling?
-What really needs to get done?
+THE INTERNAL QUESTIONS: What brought this feeling forward?
+What truly needs to be done?

-Just to be clear, I’m not suggesting that emotions exist in only three levels of intensity, because that’s silly — I’m just trying to help bring some sense of ease and clarity to a subject that is mired in confusion.
+Just to be clear, I’m not suggesting that emotions exist in only three levels of intensity, because that’s silly — I’m just trying to bring a sense of ease and clarity to a subject that can be very confusing.

 To help you understand these different intensities of emotion, I’ll put anxiety into the mix and run it through the three states.